-The CAISO will summarize Aall price corrections within a week shall be summarized in a report and published publish the report on the CAISO website.
-This report shall be published on the CAISO website no later than the seventh calendar day following the completion of the price correction process for all Trade Days within the stated week, defined from Monday to Sunday.
+The CAISO will summarize all price corrections in a report and publish the report on the CAISO website.
 For each instance of market price correction, the weekly report shall contain:

-- > Brief description of the root cause of market invalidation - Affected Mmarket intervals that were affected - Affected Pprice locations that were affected - Method of Price Corrective action(s) taken
+- > Brief description of the root cause of market invalidation

+- > Affected market intervals

+- Affected price locations

+- Method of Price Corrective action(s) taken

-For illustrative purposes below is a sample of the timeline for generating the weekly price correction reports: is noted below.
+For illustrative purposes below is a sample of the timeline for generating the weekly price correction reports:

-Calendar Date and Day: The "Calendar Date" and "Day" columns show the specific day on which the CAISO publishes the report-is being published on OASIS.
+Calendar Date and Day: The "Calendar Date" and "Day" columns show the specific day on which the CAISO publishes the report on OASIS.
 For example, 4/1/2024, falls on a Monday.

 - IFM Trade Dates (T+3B): This column refers to the dates of the IFM that are corrected and published after T+3B.
-For instance, on 4/1/2024, the CAISO would report IFM price correction for 3/27/2024. will be reported. - RT Trade Dates (T+5B): This column refers to the dates for RT prices that are corrected and published after T+5B.
-On 4/1/2024, the report would ill-include price corrections for 3/25/2024. - OASIS Price Correction Report Period: This column summarizes which IFM and RT dates are included in the OASIS report for the corresponding calendar day.
-For example, on 4/1/2024 (Monday), the report wouldill cover IFM corrections for 3/27 and RT corrections for 3/25.
+For instance, on 4/1/2024, the CAISO would report IFM price correction for 3/27/2024. - RT Trade Dates (T+5B): This column refers to the dates for RT prices that are corrected and published after T+5B.
+On 4/1/2024, the report would include price corrections for 3/25/2024.

+• OASIS Price Correction Report Period: This column summarizes which IFM and RT dates are included in the OASIS report for the corresponding calendar day.
+For example, on 4/1/2024 (Monday), the report would cover IFM corrections for 3/27 and RT corrections for 3/25.